crystallabs/virtualtime/README.md

 In that case, you could easily request the step to be e.g.  1 hour or 1 day, so that there would be reasonable space between the generated `Time`s.

+The iterator returned by `#step` is lazy: nothing is searched for until `#next` is called.
+A rule that has no match at or after `from` (for example one pinned to a bygone year) produces an empty iterator rather than raising, the same way an iterator ends once no further match exists.
+Use `#succ` when you want an `ArgumentError` for a rule that cannot produce a match.

 Here are examples for both cases:

 ```cr